istiakunitn/hash-map-frontend/README.md

 ### Working functionalities

-* Only login works with this application
+* Only login works in this application
 * Other funtionalities are yet to be done

 NB: Remember to run hash-map-api server before calling login